How to use GeoDetectit in the field

 - Use the track to avoid covering the same ground twice.

-- Compare multiple sessions over time in the same mission.
+- Compare several sessions inside the same mission.

-- Add markers manually or through detector signal input depending on your setup.
+- Add markers manually or through detector input, depending on setup.

-- Use categories consistently to build a more useful field archive.
+- Use categories consistently to build a better field archive.

-- Add notes and photos to important markers.
+- Add notes to important markers while the context is still fresh.

 4. Photos

-- Take photos in the field when something is worth remembering.
+- Take photos when something is worth documenting.

-- Keep images connected to the right place and context.
+- Keep images connected to the correct place and context.

-- Use photos later for analysis, documentation or reporting.
+- Use them later for analysis, reporting or memory support.

 5. Map layers

-- Use orthophotos for structure and traces in the ground.
+- Use orthophotos for ground structure and traces.

-- Use topo maps for elevation, roads and navigation.
+- Use topo maps for roads, terrain and navigation.

 - Use regional or protected layers where relevant.